vmaurya6622/ML-Powered-Drowsiness-Detection-and-Driver-Safety-System/README.md

 ## How It Works
-1. **Face Detection**: The system detects the driver's face in real time using a pre-trained face detection model (e.g., Haar cascades or dlib).
+1. **Face Detection**: The system detects the driver's face in real-time using a pre-trained face detection model (e.g., Haar cascades or lib).
 2. **Eye Aspect Ratio (EAR)**: Calculates the EAR to monitor if the eyes are closed for an extended period.
 3. **Head Pose Analysis**: Detects head tilts that indicate drowsiness.
 4. **Alerts**: Triggers a warning sound or visual indicator if drowsiness is detected.